iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > Doesn't work anymore.
 Don't know why.
 I've uninstalled the app and reinstalled it, still doesn't work!<br> :date: __2020-11-22 16:25:11__

-> UPDATE: 11/20/20 This App has NOT WORKED, at all, since 10/5.
-I have uninstalled.
-There are reviews giving this App 5 stars dated after 11/01, stating how 'easy' the App is, they are lies!
-The App USED to be easy, simple & great but it NO LONGER WORKS!
-10/05/20; The "update" has failed miserably!
-I can't even open the App, it either flashes a blue screen OR an error message.
-I've sent feedback @ least 3x, with no reply back.
-(I really liked daily checkin & seein my states info on a easy grid.)<br> :date: __2020-11-21 01:44:33__

 > I've responded 175 times since downloading.
 After the last update the app wont open at all.
 I also fond the data dashboard they provide me to be confusing and sometimes contradictory to what is happening in the news.
 They also provide old content/tips for multiple days.
 This should be updated daily if they want me to respond daily.<br> :date: __2020-11-20 15:09:08__

 > App has stopped working<br> :date: __2020-11-19 14:37:32__